 In 2005, Nick joined with one of his suppliers and combined forces to import the best parts and drivetrains from Japan as well as provide top notch service to his customers such as installations and sourcing hard to find parts.
 His views differed from those of his partners, and decided it was best to move on his own.

-In 2007, Elite Imports International Inc. / Elite JDM was born.
-Since the start of this new Venture, Nick has spent countless days and nights, researching to create a business that is reliable and effective in sourcing parts/drivetrains, giving top notch customer service, and providing customers what they ask for and not just what they want to hear.
+In 2007, Elite JDM was born.
+Since the start of this new venture, Nick has spent countless days and nights, researching to create a business that is reliable and effective in sourcing parts/drivetrains, giving top notch customer service, and providing customers what they ask for and not just what they want to hear.
 Like business’ in Japan, honesty and loyalty are his main concerns.

 Since importing from Japan became his main focus, drifting caught his eye.
 It wasn’t until 2008 that Nick actually went out to see his first Club Loose Event at Raceway Park Englishtown, NJ.
 After riding with a few drivers, he was hooked.
 He quickly took an S13 coupe shell that he had laying around (I had given a customer a few hundred dollar credit towards a swap he was buying) and made it “drift ready” with an SR20DE swap, a set of coilovers and a diff.
 He had it thrown together in time for the last event in 2008.

 During the winter of 2008, Nick decided it was something he really wanted to pursue.
 He added some adjustable arms, an upgraded SR20DE with Tomei ITB’s and some other goodies.
 He attended every Club Loose event in the 2009 season.
-By the end of the year, he grasped the idea of drifting and how to do it, he just needed to fine tune the skill.
+By the end of the year, he grasped the idea of drifting and how to do it, he just needed to fine tune his technique.

 In 2010, Nick added a bit more power by swapping in a turbo SR20.
 Again he hit all the events, and mid-season he installed a roll cage so he could get his feet wet running tandem.
 Only one month later, Nick was on the road to Xenia, Ohio for Street Life Tour 2010.
 It was a great experience, as It was his first competition, and he was able to finish in the top 8.